nicola-lamaddalena/cli_weather/readme.md

 ## General info

-This app is an attempt to work with external API and with the library click.
+This app is an attempt to work with external APIs and with the library [click](https://click.palletsprojects.com/en/8.1.x/).

 The external API used to fetch the data is [Open-Meteo](https://open-meteo.com/).

 ## Tecnologies